How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 - Put a lien on any assets that might be liquidated to pay a court settlement

-Often, the best course of action is to make sure your policy covers you for unforeseen events like an accident with an uninsured driver in the first place.
+Often, the best course of action is to make sure your policy covers you for unforeseen events like an accident with an uninsured driver in the first place, rather than researching “Can you sue someone without insurance” after the accident.

 Step #4: Contact Your Insurance Company